PatrickZimmerer/RARE-EVM-Puzzles/evm-puzzles-daltyboy11/README.md

 DUP2       // zero address to burn half our wei
 GAS        // 5A needed param for CALL
-CALL       // F1 => success bool is now on to of the stack
+CALL       // F1 => success bool is now on to of the stack PUSH1 0x00 // 0 to the stack
+DUP1       // Duplicate
+RETURN     // Return
 ```

 - So if we pass in a calldata of `600080808060023404815af1600080f3` and an arbitrary number that is dividable by 2 the `JUMP` will land on `JUMPDEST` and we will sucesfully finish the fourth puzzle